SeanAvery/EthBook/README.md

 #EthBook
-Private In-Browser contact list for Ethereum payment network. /n Easily save contacts and send ether to your contacts. /n Runs entirely in the browser!
-All contacts saved in local storage. /n
+Private In-Browser contact list for Ethereum payment network. \n Easily save contacts and send ether to your contacts. \n Runs entirely in the browser!
+All contacts saved in local storage. \n

 ## Run On Your Machine
 1. git clone https://github.com/SeanAvery/EthBook.git